How badly does CIBC want to solve its Caribbean problem?

 Despite all that, CIBC should be relieved that FirstCaribbean currently turns a solid profit: $142-million in net income is not something to shrug at, considering that Chicago-based PrivateBancorp, which it bought for $5-billion, posted a $208-million profit in 2016.
 But the Caribbean is a market with much lower potential than the U.S. Midwest.

-It could be that CIBC gets a deal done by trying to spin off the asset for cheap .
+It could be that CIBC gets a deal done by trying to spin off the asset for cheap.
 It just depends how badly Mr. Dodig and the board want this problem solved.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.